tjmahr/tjmahr.github.io/_posts/2016-11-18-visualizing-uncertainty-rstanarm.md

 The advantage of this plot is that it is a direct visualization of posterior samples---one line per sample.
-It provides an estimate for the central tendency in the data but it also converys uncertainty around that estimate.
+It provides an estimate for the central tendency in the data but it also conveys uncertainty around that estimate.

 This approach has limitations, however.
 Lines for subgroups require a little more effort to undo interactions.
 Also, the regression lines span the whole _x_